Dog Ear Infection – How to Identify, Treat, and Prevent | DogExpress

 Therapeutic measures

 Dog ear infections are often treated with topical medicines.
 For example, a cleansing solution can be combined with an eardrop or an ointment to achieve the best effect.
-The veterinarian applies for the medicine inside the ear canal.
+The veterinarian applies the treatment inside the ear canal.

-Sometimes oral antibiotics, steroid medications, or antifungal medications heal the condition.
-However, if the condition has already turned severe, standard medical treatments may not heal the infection.
+Sometimes, oral antibiotics, steroids, or antifungal medications heal the condition.
+However, standard medical treatments may not cure the infection if the disease has already become severe.

 In such cases, surgery will be the last option used for treatment.
-The goal of the surgical procedure is to operate inside the ear canal and remove all traces of the infected tissue.
+The surgical procedure aims to operate inside the ear canal and remove all traces of the infected tissue.

 Chronic Infections

-Unless the underlying condition is treated, the infection can come back and become resistant to the medications used.
+Unless the underlying condition is treated, the infection can become resistant to the medications used.

 Preventing dog ear infections